HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn

 Heatable replacement costs

 How would you like to save more than £1,000 by installing a high-quality Worcester Bosch boiler with 10-year warranty included, and get a FREE WiFi thermostat with all selected combi boilers?
 Sounds like a great deal, no?

 A little bit of background to understand how this is possible.
 WarmZilla have shaken the boiler replacement industry by providing a highly technical online solution that quotes you fixed prices for your job, as low as local installers.

 We went through their quoting process — takes less than 90 seconds — and found out that their solution gives lots of different boiler prices — about 10 in total for the 3-bedroom property we queried for.

 To get a rough idea we answered the WarmZilla form in such a way that no additional work would be required except for the Worcester-Bosch 25i to swap the old boiler we had.
-The cost was £1,639 with installation (when we used the WZ-200 code for an additional £200 discount at checkout) , which is nothing short of amazing.
+The cost was £1,649 with installation, which is nothing short of amazing.
 Of course, you could scroll and get the 30i which is a WarmZilla “Best Buy”, for you’ll need to add some more ££.

 Check out on-screen boiler installation costs using this quick form (no contact details needed).